Accountablity

 2

 For UFA Homeschool parents.
-This will cover The Good and the Beautiful (TGTB) ELA, TGTB Math, an extra class of either ELA, Math, or Spanish.
-These classes are held first thing in the morning.
+This will cover The Good and the Beautiful (TGTB) ELA, TGTB Math, writing, computer skills, and an extra class of either ELA, Math, or Spanish, .
+These classes are held first 3 hours of the school day.

 It also covers all supply money.
 Field trips are available depending on seats available for that day.